Animal Control & Wildlife Concerns

 From licensing requirements to handling stray animals and responding to wildlife concerns, we strive to provide comprehensive information and services.
 With our Animal Control By-law, the goal is to foster a harmonious community where both pets and people can thrive, promoting responsible pet ownership and addressing animal-related issues promptly and effectively.

-Licensing
+*Dog Licensing Update

-There is a limit of two dogs per household.
+There is still a limit of two dogs per household.
 The total number of cats and dogs in a household cannot exceed four (4).

 All dog owners must abide by "poop and scoop" regulations at all times.